 UNLV in January launched the latest phase of the Green Dot program, a federal effort to increase campus safety and awareness nationwide through bystander intervention trainings.
 In April, Vice President Joe Biden stopped at UNLV with special guest Lady Gaga to promote the "It's On Us” awareness campaign to end sexual assaults on college campuses.
 UNLV was one of three university sites for bi-partisan, student-focused events that will encourage attendees to commit to be part of the solution.

-- KNPR Radio and KVVU-TV on Green Dot
+- KNPR Radio on Green Dot

 - Seven Magazine (Cristina Hernandez Profile)